MaksimDzhangirov/backendBankExample/docs/part41-eng.md

 to get out of the Evans console.

-Now I'm gonna add the Evans command to the Makefile.
+Now I'm gonna add the `evans` command to the Makefile.
 So that we can easily run it for testing our gRPC APIs later.

 ```makefile